umbralcalc/umbralcalc.github.io/_posts/learning_simulations_of_the_real_world.md

 We might interpret the concept of sloppiness to mean that the simulation which has more parameters is always the better choice.
 This would be wrong without a deeper analysis.

 What we need to find out is how many parameters are being actively used to fit the data in both simulations.
 In other words; how many parameters does each simulation have which the quality fit is sensitive to changing?

+## Learning logic/structure from data

+Which simulation logic/structure fits the data the best?